 - The command collects additional information as needed and submits a situation report (SITREP) (to chain of command) and Personnel Casualty Report (PCR) (to Navy Casualty). - 2.
 Navy Casualty notifies the regional Casualty Assistance Calls Program (CACP). - 3.
 The regional CACP assigns a casualty assistance calls officer (CACO). - 4.
 The CACO makes an in-person notification visit to the primary next of kin (PNOK). - The command sends an informational letter to the PNOK within 48 hours (with copies to Navy Casualty and the Office of the Judge Advocate General [OJAG]). - 6.
-The CACO monitors the Sailor's status and keeps the PNOK informed - 7.
+The command provides a daily supplemental PCR of search results, furnishing updates on the extent and progress of the search and other pertinent information. - 7.
+The CACO monitors the Sailor's status and keeps the PNOK informed. - 8.
 The command has 10 days to update the Sailor's status (per MILPERSMAN 1770-020).